INSaFLU/insaflu_docs/docs/output_visualization.rst

 .. warning::

-   - Each locus-specific tree exclusively enrolls samples displaying 100% of that locus covered by ≥10-fold (color-coded as green in the coverage interactive report).
+- Each locus-specific tree exclusively enrolls samples color-coded as GREEN or YELLOW for the respective locus in the coverage interactive report (see meaning above).

-   - The genome-based phylogenetic tree ("All") exclusively enrolls samples displaying all loci all loci with 100% of its length covered by ≥10-fold (i.e., samples color-coded as green in the coverage interactive report for the all loci panel)
+- The genome-based phylogenetic tree ("All") exclusively enrolls samples having all loci color-coded as GREEN or YELLOW in the coverage interactive report.

 If you have uploaded rich sample metadata, you can now easily color tree nodes and/or display colored metadata blocks next to the tree according to any combination of metadata variables.
 This largely facilitates the visualization, exploration and interpretation of your phylogenetic data, while potentiating the association/integration of relevant epidemiological and/or clinical data and pathogen genomic data towards an enhanced laboratory surveillance.